Ojo Guareña Natural Monument

 Cultural information

-One of the main galleries of Ojo Guareña is the Cave and Shrine of San Bernabé, which was an important cultural, religious and administrative centre in the past.
-Visitors can take a guided tour of the interior, containing rock engravings and popular paintings dating from the 18th and 19th centuries, among other elements.
+One of the main galleries of Ojo Guareña is the Cave and Hermitage of San Bernabé, which over time was an important cultural, religious and administrative centre.
+A guided tour of the interior is available, allowing you to admire, among other things, its rock carvings and popular paintings from the 18th and 19th centuries.

 -